Chartwell Guided House Highlights Tours

 *as it is a highlights tour, it doesn't include access to all rooms.
 Those wanting to see the whole house will need to obtain a timed ticket to visit the house on a self-guided basis.

 The tours are free for National Trust members and non-members should pay for admission on booking.
-You can find our price list by clicking here.
-Please note a 5% booking fee applies.

 If you want to see the full house then you will need to obtain a timed ticket to see the house on a self-service basis earlier in the day.
 You can get a timed ticket on arrival at our visitor centre.